 Today’s announcement marks the end of a long process which has seen CCWater and customer challenge groups2 negotiating hard with water companies and Ofwat to deliver a deal on price, service and investment that reflects what customers accept and can afford.

-You can read full details of Ofwat’s final decisions on water company prices and services here
+Read full details of Ofwat’s final decisions on water company prices and services

 1 These figures relate to the average household water and sewerage bill but charges will vary considerably depending on the water company and each customer’s circumstances.